mihail911/wildcard/README.rst

-  In this paper we performed a systematic study of the various indirect command types present in the [Cards Corpus](http://cardscorpus.christopherpotts.net/).
+  In this paper we performed a systematic study of the various indirect command types present in the `Cards Corpus <http://cardscorpus.christopherpotts.net/>`.
 We developed models demonstrating that well-formulated notions of common ground discourse can be useful for pragmatically disambiguating certain dialogue exchanges.
 For more details, please read our paper!

 Structure